callstackincubator/flows-ai/README.md

 npm install flows-ai
 ```

+What to do next?

+- Read our [docs](https://flows-ai.callstack.com) for more information.
+- Check our [examples](./example/README.md) to see how you can use Flows AI.

 ## Motivation

 Last year, we built Fabrice - an AI agent framework designed to break down complex tasks into smaller steps.
 We realized that AI agent systems today are essentially modern workflows where each node is an LLM call instead of a traditional function.
 The key difference lies not in the framework, but in the nature of these nodes: they have flexible input/output contracts.

 This insight led us to redefine our approach and focus on an orchestration, so you can connect different (often incompatible input/outputs) together.

 This library provides a simple, more deterministic way to build AI workflows.
 You can either explicitly define your workflow with loops and conditionals, or use an orchestrator agent to dynamically break down complex tasks.

 On top of that, we keep our library simple and functional, without any classes or state.